microsoft/WhatTheHack/046-AzureMigrate/Coach/README.md

 # What The Hack - Azure Migrate - Coach's Guides

+## Introduction

+This Hack is dependent on a pre-built lab environment acting as our on-premises workload.
+The Lab build is automated, but takes some time to run and needs some post-deployment configuration.
+Allow time to deploy and ensure the lab is working as expected before the Hack begins (steps are in Challenge 0).

 ## Notes and Guidance

 - **Make sure no one is left behind**
 - If during the hack there is any concept not clear for everybody in a group, try to make participants explain to each other.
 Intervene only when no participant has the knowledge
 - For each challenge, you can ask the least participative members to describe what has been done and why
 - Feel free to customize scenarios to match your participants' level: if they are too new to Azure, feel free to remove objectives.
 If they are too advanced, give them additional ones

 ## Coach's Guides